How is Coffee From Drip Roasters Different?

-There are countless labels that declare food produce as «organic».
+There are countless certifications that declare food produce as «organic».
 On one side this helps the consumers to choose products that correspond to certain requirements.
 On the other hand those requirements differ significantly between the various labels.
 Sometimes important criteria for a sustainable production are missing.
 Furthermore, working conditions for farmers, trade routes and transport arrangements are often not playing an important role or not considered at all.

 Because of this we are not certified and do not believe that we have to be.
 We prefer choosing our coffees based on our own requirements for a sustainable production.

 We do not have a fair trade certification.
 Why not?
 First, also this certification results in high cost, which need to be paid by the consumers in the end.
 But sometimes it is worth it to invest money for a good cause?
 That is true.
 But the question is how to invest money in fair trade.
 The required fair trade price for an American pound of Arabica coffee is USD 1.55-1.60 + 0.30 for organic coffee.
 This has not changed since 2011.
 That corresponds to approximately USD 3.40-3.53 + 0.66 for organic coffee per kilogram.
 We normally pay around USD 6 to 15 per kilogram of green coffee, often even more.
 Depending on the coffee part of it goes to a trading company, but most of it goes to the producer.
-We like to invest our money in fair trade and a sustainable development of the farming regions, however, prefer to support the producers themselves than a certification.
+We like to invest our money in fair trade and a sustainable development of the farming regions, however, and prefer to support the producers themselves rather than a certification.

-receive a fair share for their work.
+- receive a fair share for their work.

-are motivated to farm and deliver good coffee, as they see that it is possible to earn good money with it.
+- are motivated to farm and deliver good coffee, as they see that it is possible to earn good money with it.

-are willing and can afford to experiment with different ways of growing coffee which helps to increase quality.
+- are willing and can afford to experiment with different ways of growing coffee which helps to increase quality.

 There were three waves of development in the coffee industry.
 The third wave has recently happened and reached Europe and Switzerland.